eficode-academy/github-actions-katas/labs/systems-test.md

 # Systems test

-After having our releaseable component (our docker image), we can now run our system tests to promote the artifact.
+After having our releasable component (our docker image), we can now run our system tests to promote the artifact.

 In the repository we have made two different system tests; component test and performance test.